-But it doesn't stop there, for...
+But it doesn't stop there.

 2. If we are right with God, we still need grace and truth.
-Grace to get along with that difficult person at school, and truth to navigate through a sin-cursed world.
+Grace to get along with that difficult person at school, and truth to navigate the mine-fields in a sin-cursed world.
 We may be saved from our sins, but we still need grace and truth.
 Which means we still need Jesus.
 And what we need we have, for Jesus gives us what we lack.